tranducthuan220401/AI_Assistant/README.md

    - Particularly, it can answer medical questions
     For example: What to do if my muscle is pulled?, Which medicine to take if I get bleeding?, ...
    - Due to the limited training data of the model, the data will be updated to cover more fields and areas in the future.
-   - You can use all functionalities of the application in ANN mode.

 <img src="./Image/Chat.png" style="width:400px;"/>